puffer/puffer_pages/README.md

 [![Build Status](https://secure.travis-ci.org/puffer/puffer_pages.png)](http://travis-ci.org/puffer/puffer_pages)

-# Puffer_pages is lightweight rails 3.1 CMS
+# PufferPages is lightweight rails 3.1 CMS

-Interface of pages based on [puffer](https://github.com/puffer/puffer)
+Interface of PufferPages based on [puffer](https://github.com/puffer/puffer)

 ## Keyfeatures

 * Full rails integration.
-Puffer_pages is part of rails and you can different features related to pages in rails application directly
+PufferPages is part of rails and you can different features related to pages in rails application directly
 * Flexibility.
 Puffer designed to be as flexible as possible, so you can create your own functionality easily.
 * Layouts.
 You can use rails layouts for pages and you can use pages as action layouts!